 Narellan Pools are available in a wide range of shapes and sizes.
 Ultimately, the shape and size you pick will depend on your personal preference and the space available in your backyard.
 The design may alter the price slightly, but the price will be mainly based on the size.
 We have talked about the shapes and sizes of pools in a previous blog.

 Most people are happy to just have a pool installed, however, others want to create different areas of the pool to suit their needs.
-You can add a spa to the pool to give to provide yourself with a place to relax and unwind, add a wading pool to the design for the kids, or even a combo of all three.
+You can add a spa to the pool to provide yourself with a place to relax and unwind, add a wading pool to the design for the kids, or even a combo of all three.

 The right colour swimming pool can make all the difference.
 With Narellan Pools you have the choice of three colour ranges; Pastel, Crystal Granite, and our unique Marbleglass™ colour range, which is a superior premium colour finish and will look amazing for decades to come.

 Depending on the access available to your backyard/property a crane may be required to deliver your pool.
 When your local pool builder comes out to quote you, they will check to see if this is required.
-Part of the install cost is excavation and if you hit rock, there may be additional charges.
+Part of the installation cost is excavation and if you hit a rock, there may be additional charges.